Upper limits on the temperature of inspiraling astrophysical black holes: Orbital phase of BBH coalescence

-where $ \nu $ and $ \eta $ are respectively the initial characteristic velocity of the binary, $ (\pi M f)^{1/3} $, and symmetric mass ratio when $ t = 0 $.
-Since the detected gravitational-wave events by the Advanced LIGO and Virgo detector were due to the compact binaries of parental black holes of similar masses \cite{LIGO_01, LIGO_02, LIGO_03, LIGO_04, LIGO_05, LIGO_08, LIGO_10}, we assume $ M_1 \approx M_2 $.
-Therefore, $ \eta $ can be regarded as a constant during the inspiral phase.
+where $ \nu $ and $ \eta $ are respectively the initial characteristic velocity of the binary and symmetric mass ratio at $ t = 0 $.

-The evolution of mass, \cref{eq:change_01}, changes the behaviour of inspiraling black holes, implying a change to the inspiral phase.
+The evolution of the total mass, Eq.~(\ref{eq:change_01}), would effect both the amplitude and the phase of the emitted GWs.
+As the Advanced LIGO and Virgo detectors are expected to be more sensitive to phases than amplitudes \cite{LIGO_detector_01} \cite{Virgo_detector_01}, we shall focus on the effects on the former.
 To calculate the change of phase, we first express the phase $\Psi(\nu)$ as